The Top Five Pesticide-Soaked Fruits and Vegetables to Avoid at All Costs

 dirty dozen pesticide crops

-About one billion pounds of conventional, synthetic pesticides are used each year in the United States to control weeds, insects, and other pests.
+Millions of pounds of toxic, synthetic pesticides are sprayed each year in the United States in an effort to kill weeds, insects, and other pests.

 This number began rising in the mid-1990s, with the advent of genetically modified foods, which are engineered in a lab to withstand large sprayings of Roundup herbicides.
 Other GMO crops such as Bt corn produce pesticides within the plant itself.